Back to SRL Storymaker Resource Library

 LEARNING OUTCOMES

-• Grasp how to set clear goals for their video projects.
+• How to grasp and set clear goals for their videos.

 PART 1: Setting Goals for 90-Second Video Stories